 an SCS Status duple in an SCS Response frame and the dialog token in the SCS Response frame set to the

 value from the SCS Request frame that requested termination.
+Such an SCS Response frame shall not contain a TSPEC element.

 The AP may send an unsolicited SCS Response frame at any time to cancel a granted SCS stream identified by